green-code-initiative/ecoCode-common/doc/starter-pack.md

 You will find all steps to start and configure your local Sonarqube dev Environment here :

 - 1st step - build your local plugin: <https://github.com/green-code-initiative/ecoCode-common/blob/main/doc/INSTALL.md#howto-build-the-sonarqube-ecocode-plugins>
-- 2nd step - launch local Sonarqube with your built local plugin : <https://github.com/green-code-initiative/ecoCode-common/blob/main/doc/INSTALL.md#howto-install-sonarqube-dev-environment>
+- 2nd step - launch local Sonarqube (with installation of previous local plugin built) : <https://github.com/green-code-initiative/ecoCode-common/blob/main/doc/INSTALL.md#howto-install-sonarqube-dev-environment>
-- 3rd step - check that local environment is running perfectly : choose one of repositories with suffix "test-project" and read `README.md` file (example : <https://github.com/green-code-initiative/ecoCode-java-test-project/tree/main>)
+- 3rd step - check that local environment is running perfectly : choose one of repositories with suffix "test-project" (ex : <https://github.com/green-code-initiative/ecoCode-java-test-project/tree/main>)
+  - next, launch script `tool_send_to_sonar.sh` (using previous secruitty token created on the first step)
+  - finally, open local SonarQube GUI (<http://localhost:9000>) to verify if alone project raises ecoCode errors

 ### Choose the rule you want to implement

-Once your local environment is running, you can pick a rule in the following table and check if a rule is waiting to be implemented : <https://github.com/green-code-initiative/ecoCode/blob/main/RULES.md#rules-support-matrix-by-techno>
+Once your local environment is running, you can pick a rule waiting to be implemented : <https://github.com/green-code-initiative/ecoCode/blob/main/RULES.md#rules-support-matrix-by-techno>

 ### Test your rule implementation